+Water makes up more than half of your body weight.
 You lose water each day when you go to the bathroom, sweat, and even when you breathe.
-You lose water even faster when the weather is really hot, when you exercise, or if you have a fever.
-Vomiting and diarrhea can also lead to rapid fluid loss.
+You lose water even faster when the weather is really hot, when you are physically active, or if you have a fever.
+Vomiting and diarrhea can also lead to rapid water loss.
 If you don’t replace the water you lose, you can become dehydrated.

-Symptoms of dehydration include:
+Symptoms of dehydration include the following:

-Don’t wait until you notice symptoms of dehydration to act.
-It can be hard to recognize when you’re dehydrated, especially as you age.
+Don’t wait until you notice symptoms of dehydration to take action.
 Actively prevent dehydration by drinking plenty of water.

 You may need to increase the amount of water you are drinking if you:

-Choose sports drinks wisely, as they are often high in calories from sugar and may contain high levels of sodium.
-Also check the serving size.
+Choose a sports drink wisely.
+They are often high in calories from added sugar and may contain high levels of sodium.
+Also, check the serving size.
 One bottle may contain several servings.
+If you drink the entire bottle, you may need to double or triple the amounts given on the Nutrition Facts Label.
 Some sports drinks contain caffeine.
 If you use a sports drink that contains caffeine, be careful not to get too much caffeine in your diet.

 This content was developed with general underwriting support from The Coca-Cola Company.